Safia Elhillo: Awards

 Elhillo has been nominated for the Pushcart Prize, receiving special mention for the 2016 Pushcart Prize.
 She was a co-winner of the 2015 Brunel University African Poetry Prize, won the 2016 Sillerman First Book Prize for African Poets, and has received fellowships and residencies from Cave Canem, The Conversation, and SPACE on Ryder Farm, among others.
 Her collection The January Children won a 2018 Arab American Book Award, receiving the George Ellenbogen Poetry Award, the first Sudanese American author to win the award.
 In 2018, she was also listed in Forbes Africa's "30 Under 30" in the Creatives category.
 Elhillo received a 2018 Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation.

+From 2019 to 2021, she was a Wallace Stegner Fellow at Stanford University.
+In 2025, Elhillo's Bright Red Fruit was a Michael L. Printz Award honor book.